Multi Day activity information

 Medication

-We are not authorised to provide you with any medications so please bring along your own medication (such as painkillers) if you believe you may require them at any stage.
+We are not authorised to provide you with any medications so please bring along your own medication (such as painkillers) as well as other non standard first aid items if you believe you may require them at any stage.

 Other